LoffiBubby/5301Conclusion/Week2.md

 * Integrity
   * John can access, modify, and delete data without authorization.
 In addition, there is no backup system used to maintain integrity.

+#### Sample Answer

+* Confidentiality: because data is stored in a server which is accessible by all users.
+Furthermore, data is not encryptedThis violate the requirement of confidentiality that only authorised user can access the data.
+* Integrity: because anyone who can access the subfolders can see the data in clear and make change to it.
+The user can also delete the paychecks in each subfolder.
+This violate the requirement of integrity that data needs to be accurate and complete.
+* Availability: as some paychecks were deleted, they become unavailable when needed.
+Thus the availability requirement is not satisfied.

 ### Q9

 In banking industry, a range of online services are now available to assist customers with business banking needs.
 Discuss the potential security risks of online banking services?